 Cirrus Logic (CRUS) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the chipmaker had gained 15.35% in the past month.
-In that same time, the Computer and Technology sector gained 4.06%, while the S&P 500 gained 5.76%.
+Heading into today, shares of the chipmaker had gained 1.38% over the past month, outpacing the Computer and Technology sector's loss of 1.8% and lagging the S&P 500's gain of 2.36% in that time.

 Wall Street will be looking for positivity from Cirrus Logic as it approaches its next earnings report date.
-The company is expected to report EPS of $2.15, up 0.94% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $510.44 million, up 5.07% from the prior-year quarter.
+This is expected to be January 31, 2022.
+In that report, analysts expect Cirrus Logic to post earnings of $2.15 per share.
+This would mark year-over-year growth of 0.94%.
+Our most recent consensus estimate is calling for quarterly revenue of $510.44 million, up 5.07% from the year-ago period.

 CRUS's full-year Zacks Consensus Estimates are calling for earnings of $5.37 per share and revenue of $1.6 billion.
 These results would represent year-over-year changes of +17.25% and +16.76%, respectively.

-Any recent changes to analyst estimates for Cirrus Logic should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Cirrus Logic.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Cirrus Logic is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Cirrus Logic's current valuation metrics, including its Forward P/E ratio of 17.5.
-For comparison, its industry has an average Forward P/E of 24.01, which means Cirrus Logic is trading at a discount to the group.
+Investors should also note Cirrus Logic's current valuation metrics, including its Forward P/E ratio of 16.72.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.06.

 Infrastructure Stock Boom to Sweep America